 The Epistle/Letter of Jude

-You would have thought I would have read Jude many times over since it is so short, but I had not.
-I have learned many things in my readings and studies of the Epistle of Jude.
+I never spent much time reading the Epistle of Jude despite the shortness.
+I made a grave mistake in doing so.
+There is an unlimited amount of information packed in just 25 verses.
+I have learned much through my readings and studies of the Epistle of Jude.
 I did not know Jude was Jesus’ half-brother.
 I did not know the letter was written in triads.
 I did not know it was written to the Jews.
 That seems like a whole lot of information, so how does it all tie into become relevant in my life, and yours?
-I must say that at this point there is nothing that specifically sticks out within the text of the letter that is life changing.
-However, the way it was written, who it was written by, and the references made in such a short letter really opens my eyes to seeing how everything interconnects.
+The way the letter was written, who it was written by, and the references made in such a short letter opened my eyes to seeing how everything interconnects and created numerous questioned that prompted further research.

-This is going to be difficult to explain.
 The significance of this letter to me is huge, but I am not sure I can verbalize that to you.
-I will do my best.
 I have written in previous blogs about how I felt or believed a certain way that did not line up with the world, but I had no idea why I carried that belief, until I came to relationship with Jesus.
-This letter solidifies some of those things.
+The Letter of Jude solidifies some of those beliefs.
 Jude was Jesus’ brother.
-I am convinced that he “was in the know”.
+Matthew identifies Jude as Judas in Matthew 13:55, “Is not this the carpenter’s son?
+Is not His mother called Mary, and His brothers, James and Joseph and Simon and Judas?”
+(NASB).
+Jude is a shortened, English, version of Judas.
+I am convinced that Jude was “in the know”.
 He knew what was going on in the world.
 He had insight that we can’t even imagine.
 He references an interaction with Satan and Michael, the archangel, on earth regarding Moses’ body (Jude 1:9).
-This gives sound argument that Satan is not currently in Hell, but he is on earth.
-Our church believes that, but not everyone does.
-There is so much more involved in that interaction that I won’t go into now.
+This gives sound argument that Satan is not currently in Hell, rather he is on earth.
+Not everyone believes that Satan roams the earth, but this verse makes a sound argument that he does.
+Jude also writes about controversial figures such as Enoch, (Jude 1:14) the author of writings considered apocrypha.

 Enoch and Apocrypha